A story about the old home town, on Thanksgiving.

 The only other story of working with his uncle that I can recall him telling was when the university types began to take interest in the indian artifacts that they found when grandpa and his uncle were out working the fields.
 The guy nearly had a stroke and then a whole bunch more of them showed up and started digging around in the dirt looking for more useless stuff.
 I think that was my first introduction to the field of archeology.
 I’ve remained fascinated with useless stuff ever since.

 There were (and still are) at least a hundred Steele relatives in the immediate area of Wichita, Scott and Saline counties, and about that many Heims (Grandmother’s family) as well, so a family gathering was a massive affair, something to really look forward to.
 Grandmother loved Thanksgiving.
-She loved to cook and there would be pies, made from the sour cherry trees she and Hyland cultivated on the back side of their property, baking a week in advance in preparation for the family event.
+She loved to cook, and there would be pies galore.
+Pies made from the sour cherry trees she and Hyland cultivated on the backside of their property, pies that were baking a week in advance in preparation for the family event.
 Everybody brought a dish of their own, in addition to the massive turkey that would be cooking in the old gas oven at Grandma’s house.

 You never knew who would show up for the event from year to year.
 The same old regulars would generally be there; Uncle Jake, Edna and Ted, Uncle Russ.
 But there also seemed to be a varying cast of additional characters that you never really got to know, but you knew were related somehow.
 They’d explain it to you if you asked, but I could never keep it all straight.

 A little after noon the feast would commence, and it didn’t stop for the rest of the day.
 After the initial round, the adults would break into groups and play cards or watch the football game, with the occasional return to grandmothers massive cherry banquet table, just to make sure that you were indeed no longer hungry.
-The children would go out and play in the croquet court (Grandad’s pride and joy. concrete curbs and leveled bare earth) or just wander around town.
+The children would go out and play in the croquet court that was Grandad’s pride and joy.
+It had poured concrete curbs and the bare earth could be leveled flat by an enormous angle-iron drag that I towed by hand around the court more times than I care to mention.
+The children could also just wander around town if they liked.
+The yard had no fence having once been just the verge of the fields that grandfather owned, fields now sold off to neighbors for their houses to be built on.
+Everyone knew Hyland and Hyland knew all of them.
 It was a very relaxed affair.

-I told her to hang on, and made a call to my uncle Frank.
-Uncle Frank was Dad’s best friend, and owned the gas station directly across the street from my Dad’s (Grandad’s before him) filling station in Leoti.
-Between them they owned the only two fueling spots in the entire county at the time when I lived there.
+I told her to hang on, and I made a call to my uncle Frank.
+Uncle Frank was Dad’s best friend and owned the gas station directly across the street from my Dad’s (Grandad’s before him) filling station in Leoti.
+Between them they owned the only two fueling spots in the entire county when I lived there.
 While I hadn’t spoken to Frank in several years, I knew he would remember me.
 Sure enough, we dropped right back into old times, and as soon as I mentioned my friend’s problems, he said not to worry about it.

 My friend called me in amazement a few minutes later.
 “How did you do that?
 Every place in town is closed, I checked.”
 Two guys showed up with a tow truck, took the car down the road to the service station, and got it back on the road in a few hours.
 This happened on a Sunday in rural Kansas, where nothing gets done on Sunday.
 I just called an old friend, I said.
 Someone I really should have talked to more frequently.